christwt/ComputerVision/HW2/README.md

 ## Submission Contents:
 1. vision_hwk2.m

     Driver program to create a menu driven application.
 Users may select from a pool of images and stitch them together.
 Users may also view an example of warping an image into a "frame" of another image.
 In this case an image of my dog Kobalt is warped into a billboard frame.
+Users select the frame of the billboard in which to warp the source image.
+Note that different sequences of corner clicks will rotate the source image in different ways.
 Users may modify this code to warp other images into the billboard.

 2. detPoints.m